 - Unqualified or negligent subcontractors

 - Poorly trained workers

 In many cases, a small fire that is not contained quickly can lead to an explosion, as can a natural disaster, like a lightning storm or an earthquake.
-In the vast majority of cases, refinery explosions are preventable, and they happen often because the employer at the refinery has decided that safety is less important than refining as much product as possible and maximizing profits.
-It is natural for a refinery operation to carry a certain level of danger, and workers understand this.
-However, when a company places speed and maintaining a possibly unrealistic schedule ahead of worker safety, the risk is increased exponentially.
+In the vast majority of cases, refinery explosions are preventable, and they happen often because the facility owner, operator, and/or employer has decided that safety is less important than refining as much product as possible and maximizing profits.
+It is natural for a refinery operation to carry a certain level of danger, and workers understand this; however, when a company places speed and maintaining a possibly unrealistic schedule ahead of worker safety, the workplace explosion risk is increased exponentially.

 Liggett Law Group: Texas Refinery Explosion Lawyers

-Refinery explosions happen too often in Texas and, too often, workers are told that their only potential avenue for recovery is workers’ compensation, which is often not true.
-If you or a loved one has been seriously injured or killed in an oil or gas refinery explosion, your injury may be the responsibility of a third party and you may be able to make a claim.
+Refinery explosions happen too often in Texas; and, too often, workers are told that their only potential avenue for recovery is workers’ compensation, which is often not true.
+If you or a loved one has been seriously injured or killed in an oil or gas refinery explosion, your damage may be the responsibility of a third party and you may be able to make a claim against them directly.
 If you or a loved one are a worker who has suffered any sort of injury as a result of an oil and gas refinery explosion, contact the Texas Oil and Gas Injury Attorneys at Liggett Law Group as soon as possible, so that we can take a look at the facts of your case and present you with options for protecting your rights.
 We have a lot of experience with these cases and we can help.